Stephanie Howell

 Personalized student behavior interventions and support

 AI platforms enhance PBIS implementation by creating truly personalized behavior management.
-Tools like Highfive integrate with existing systems to facilitate the creation of individualized behavior plans and offer personalized support based on specific student data, ensuring tailored assistance for each student's unique needs.
+AI platforms provide customized behavior plans and interventions tailored to individual student needs, ensuring a more responsive approach to behavior management.
+Many tools integrate with existing systems to facilitate the creation of individualized behavior plans and offer personalized support based on specific student data.

-Adaptive reward systems adjust automatically based on how individual students respond, providing adaptive feedback and embodying principles of student-centered learning.
-Some platforms track student contributions and adjust reinforcement based on individual responses to various incentives.
-This ensures that behavior management isn't one-size-fits-all but a responsive system recognizing each student's unique needs.
+Adaptive reward systems can adjust automatically based on how individual students respond to various incentives, ensuring that behavior management recognizes and responds to each student's unique needs.
+This ensures that behavior management isn't one-size-fits-all but a responsive system that recognizes each student's unique needs and embodies principles of student-centered learning.

 Supporting special student behavioral needs

 AI applications differ significantly between general education and special education settings.
 In general classrooms, tools primarily focus on managing group dynamics and encouraging collaborative learning.
-For special education, applications take a more individualized approach, offering IEP support and aligning with students' IEPs.

 For neurodivergent students, AI tools can provide crucial support for predictability and transitions by: